gaioguys/GAIO.jl/docs/src/algorithms/cyclic.md

 μ = real .∘ μ

 # threshhold to extract support of each μᵢ
-# This is correct up to a sign depending on the result from ARPACK,
+# This depends on the result from ARPACK,
 # so it might be necessary to flip the `>`
 τ = eps()
 A = [